mrusse/soularr/README.md

   $\quad$ This is where put the path you are storing your config file.
 It must point to `/data`.

 You can also edit `SCRIPT_INTERVAL` to choose how often you want the script to run (default is every 5 mins).
+Another thing to note is that by default the user perms are set to PUID:1000 and PGID:1000.
+If you wish to edit this change `user: "1000:1000"` in the Docker to whatever you prefer

 ## Running Manually